 T-Shirt Wrapping Method

-This is a timeless technique that our grandmother and great-grandmothers have been using back In the 20th century.
+This is a timeless technique that our grandmother and great-grandmothers had been using back In the 20th century.
 There is no reason why it wouldn’t work today!
 All you need is a cotton t-shirt or a microfiber towel and some time.
 You’ll get better curls, faster drying, and minimum frizz.

 - Put the towel or t-shirt on the bed or on the counter.